Village of the Damned (1995 film): Development

-According to Carpenter, there had been attempts to remake Village of the Damned since Invasion of the Body Snatchers had been successfully remade in 1978.
+According to John Carpenter, there had been attempts to remake Village of the Damned since Invasion of the Body Snatchers had been successfully remade in 1978.
 In 1981, Lawrence Bachmann, who was head of MGM-British Studios when the 1960 film was made, said he was going to remake the movie.
-"I couldn't really do the book properly then," he said.
+"I couldn't really do the book properly then", he said.
 "Twenty years ago, you couldn't talk about abortion; censorship didn't even allow you to mention impregnation.
 This time, we'll do it right."
 The project wound up at Universal, who approached Carpenter to remake it.
 He said, "I thought, 'Sure, it's an obvious choice, it's easy, that's a pretty easy movie to make.'"

 Carpenter saw the original when he was 12 "and it stuck in my mind for several reasons.
 The whole idea of a whole town blacking out was 'Wow!'
 Also, I somehow got this incredible crush on one of the girls in the original.
 She was the first love object I had; I wanted her to zap me and take me over and make me do whatever she wanted."
 He said, "I also knew exactly where to shoot it.
 I live up there, Inverness, California, and Point Reyes, where we shot The Fog in 1979.
 I have a house up there.
 It's paradise; you can stand anywhere, put the camera down and shoot, and you've got it, it's there.
 It's a small town, plus it's home; I get to shoot at home for a change.
 So off we went."

 Script

 Carpenter rewrote the script by David Himmelstein.
-"It's a truly great novel," he said.
+"It's a truly great novel", he said.
 "It's funny but in all the drafts of the script I read everybody was trying to go in a different direction from the old picture and the novel.
 They avoided it being about an alien visitation, strangely.
 Come on, guys, we've got to tell the story now.
 It's there.
 So I went back to the original roots of it.
 Should be pretty good."

-"You don't have to do much to the original, really," he said.
+"You don't have to do much to the original, really", he said.
 "You've got to bring it up to date, humanize it a little and make the characters rich.
 When the original was made, you couldn't say the word `pregnant' on screen.
 So the birth scenes and the women weren't dealt with."